 What do two enlightened Buddhist beings, a mythical Wind Horse, and a Russian painter with ties to Tibet and the highest levels of the U.S. Government share in common?

 They all possess(ed) the Cintamani stone, a wish fulfilling jewel.
-Well, at least the first three do – the claims of our fourth candidate, the mystical painter Nicholas Roerich, remain open to question, but we’ll get to him…
+Well, at least the three of these did – the claims of our fourth candidate, the mystical painter Nicholas Roerich, remain open to question, but we’ll get to him…

 Let’s start with the stone itself: